Aayushx9/CSCI-5612-ML-Exoplanet-Habitability/README.md

 # Exoplanet Discovery & Habitability

-A semester-long data science project built module by module: gathering, cleaning, exploring, modeling, and communicating results using the public record of confirmed exoplanets.
+A semester-long data science/ML project built module by module: gathering, cleaning, exploring, modeling and communicating results using the public record of confirmed exoplanets.

 **Live site:** _add the GitHub Pages URL here once Settings > Pages is enabled_